The Right Questions to Ask During an Interview

 Non-questioning is the ability to resist responding immediately.
 Lean into the silence and give the interviewee time to process and speak without putting words in their mouth.
 This action can be a great boon to gain useful information that wouldn't otherwise come out.

 While non-questioning is an excellent technique, understand that it is not effective in every situation.
 An interviewer cannot get by on silence alone.
 Ask the right questions that could lead to pregnant pauses, potentially giving the interviewer more material.
-When planning for an interview, developing questions that follow the general who, what, where, when, why and how (5W&H) format may be easy, though expanding on how to ask those questions could prove more difficult.
+When planning for an interview, developing questions that follow the general who, what, where, when, why and how format may be easy, though expanding on how to ask those questions could prove more difficult.

-Beyond questioning for the 5Ws&H information, some different ways to ask are through closed, open, amplifying, clarifying, leading, directive (suggestive or loaded), indirect assumptive and junk questions.
+Beyond questioning for the 5Ws&H information, some different ways to ask are closed, open, amplifying, clarifying, leading, directive (suggestive or loaded), indirect assumptive and junk questions.

 Discover content by selecting individual tiles, or using the buttons across the top.